 Frequently Asked Questions About The Directed Study Pathway

-No. Because the curriculum is based on both modules and some specifically required lecture-style courses with mandatory attendance throughout the OMS I and OMS II years, it is not possible to finish the preclinical curriculum in less than two years.
+No. Curriculum is based on both modules and some specifically required lecture-style courses with mandatory attendance throughout the OMS I and OMS II years.

 Since DSP students must attend specific courses and laboratories on campus throughout the semesters, it is required that they live within 30 miles of the school.
 You should expect to be on campus at least three days per week, and in some cases, up to five days per week when mandatory attendance courses are held.

-Yes, transfer between pathways can occur at specific times during the first year, and between the first and second years.
+Yes, transfer between pathways can occur at specific times during the first year.
 However, there are AOA-mandated limits on the number of students that will be accepted into the different pathways, and a transfer will only be allowed if there are openings available for the pathway and following approval from administration.
 DSP tends to maintain a waiting list, and therefore, if you are interested in DSP, you should indicate this as soon as possible during the interview process by ranking it as your primary choice.

 Faculty members are readily available to help all students, regardless of the pathway.
 Faculty may, upon request, conduct individual or group tutorials, voluntary discussion sessions and clinical correlation conferences for DSP students.